Monticello Bootcamp Program

 Where it all started...

 What ended up happening was a completely unexpected, but even better result.
-Businesses did start up and locate in downtown, but only a small percentage as a direct result of this program.
+Businesses did start up and locate in downtown, but only a small percentage opened initially as a direct result of this program.
 More importantly, Monticello became a center for information for entrepreneurs in the region and a place for small business owners and fans to network.
 A "sandbox" so to speak, for people with the common goal and desire to grow and thrive in their own small businesses.

 About the Bootcamp Program...

 The Bootcamp Grant

 The purpose of this competition is to encourage the development and startup or succession of businesses in the Monticello community.
-Individuals who demonstrate they are in the process of starting a new business in Monticello are eligible to apply for a grant of $5,000 as part of the Bootcamp program.
+Individuals who meet the eligibility requirements may apply for a grant of $5,000 as part of the Bootcamp program.
 The grant is a reimbursable grant that goes towards payments of rent/mortgage and/or utility bills for a storefront business within the Monticello City limits.
 The grant is funded through many partners and individuals, and the City of Monticello Business District.
 Applicants who meet the eligibility requirements may present their business plan to a panel of judges during the 5th week of the Bootcamp Program.
 The judges may recommend the grant to one of the applicants... or they may not.

 Bootcamp Grant Winners...